secretstartups/handbook/job-families/legal/legal-counsel/index.html.md

 * Previous experience in a remote work environment would be an added advantage
 * Ability to use GitLab

-## Senior Legal Counsel
+## Lead Legal Counsel

-The Senior Legal Counsel reports to the [Director, Legal](/job-families/legal/director-legal-us/) or [Sr. Director, Legal](https://about.gitlab.com/job-families/legal/director-legal-us/#senior-director-legal-us).
+The Lead Legal Counsel reports to the [Director, Legal](/job-families/legal/director-legal-us/) or [Sr. Director, Legal](https://about.gitlab.com/job-families/legal/director-legal-us/#senior-director-legal-us).

-### Senior Legal Counsel Job Grade
+### Lead Legal Counsel Job Grade

-The Senior Legal Counsel is a [Grade 8](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).
+The Lead Legal Counsel is a [Grade 8](/handbook/total-rewards/compensation/compensation-calculator/#gitlab-job-grades).

-**Market Justification:** Over 200 companies have this senior individual contributor level with an average of 5 incumbents.
-In order to independently manage strategic and complex legal matters, additional experitise and experience as an individual contributor is vital for business success.

-### Senior Legal Counsel Responsibilities
+### Lead Legal Counsel Responsibilities

 * Independently manage strategic and complex legal matters with both internal and external partners
 * Partner and provide leadership to team members and stakeholders across GitLab to provide pragmatic advice to minimize legal risks while advancing the goals of the business